dcmartin/open-horizon/QUICKSTART.md

 ```

 ## Step 3 - Create exchange
-Initialize the random number genertor, change to the directory and use `make` to build the _exchange_.
+Initialize the random number generator, change to the directory and use `make` to build the _exchange_.

 ```
 touch ~/.rnd